oracle-livelabs/apex/custom-auth-apex/other-livelabs/other-livelabs.md

 # Other LiveLabs You Might Like

+If you enjoyed this LiveLabs workshop, here are some others you might like...

 - [Building an App from a Spreadsheet using Oracle APEX](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/view-workshop?wid=631)

 - [Low Code Development Oracle APEX on Autonomous Database](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/view-workshop?wid=554)